darafferty/rapthor/docs/source/operations.rst

     * The reference (central) frequency of the image.
     * The restoring beam size and position angle.
     * The fraction of unflagged data.
-    * An estimate of the LOFAR-to-TGSS flux ratio (calculated as the mean of the measured LOFAR flux densities divided by the TGSS flux densities, after sigma clipping).
+    * An estimate of the LOFAR-to-TGSS/NVSS/LoTSS flux ratio (calculated as the mean of the measured LOFAR flux densities divided by the TGSS/NVSS/LoTSS flux densities, after sigma clipping).
 This ratio gives an indication of the accuracy of the overall flux scale of the image.
-When the reference frequency of the LOFAR image differs from that of the TGSS catalog, the ratio is corrected assuming a mean source spectral index of -0.7.
+When the reference frequency of the LOFAR image differs from that of the reference catalogs, the ratio is corrected assuming a mean source spectral index of -0.7.

         .. note::

             This ratio should be considered as a rough estimate only.
 A careful analysis of the overall flux calibration of the field should be done outside of Rapthor.

-    * Estimates of the LOFAR-to-TGSS RA and Dec offsets (calculated as the mean of the LOFAR values minus the TGSS values, after sigma clipping).
+    * Estimates of the LOFAR-to-Pan-STARRS RA and Dec offsets (calculated as the mean of the LOFAR values minus the Pan-STARRS values, after sigma clipping).
 These offsets give an indication of the accuracy of the astrometry.

 Primary products:
     * In ``images/image_X``, where ``X`` is the cycle number: